The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Results

 \subsection{Model Selection}

-Given the performance improvements of our new refitting methods, we now explore their efficiacy for spectral model selection.
+We now explore the efficacy of our refitting techniques for spectral model selection.
 The SGWB spectrum is typically modeled as a power-law, but other astrophysical and cosmological phenomena, and potentially even noise contamination, may influence its inferred shape.
 We would like to test whether these models better fit PTA data than a simple power-law, and make astrophysical and cosmological interpretations from their spectral characteristics.

-Model selection with the current production-level PTA analysis pipeline is very difficult given the relatively slow computation time of the PTA likelihood.
+Model selection with the current production-level PTA analysis pipeline is challenging given the relatively slow computation time of the PTA likelihood compared to the size of the parameter space that must be searched over.
 We must compare the Bayesian evidence of our data given our hypothesis models, $p(\vec{\delta t}|\mathcal{H})$, to derive a Bayes factor $\mathcal{B}_{12}=p(\vec{\delta t}|\mathcal{H}_1)/p(\vec{\delta t}|\mathcal{H}_2)$, and interpret those values to reject or accept $\mathcal{H}_1$ over $\mathcal{H}_2$.
-The interpretation is problem-specific, but some rules of thumb are given in \citet{kass1995bayes}.
-In PTA analysis, model selection is typically conducted via calculating the Savage-Dickey density ratio \citep{dickey1971weighted} for reasonably low-contrast nested models, or by product-space sampling for mildly-disjoint nested models \citep[see, e.g.,][]{carlin1995bayesian,godsill2001relationship,aggarwal2019nanograv}.
+The interpretation is problem-specific, but some rules-of-thumb are given in \citet{kass1995bayes}.
+In PTA analysis, model selection is typically conducted via calculating the Savage-Dickey density ratio \citep{dickey1971weighted} for low-contrast nested models, or with product-space sampling for mildly-disjoint nested models \citep[see, e.g.,][]{carlin1995bayesian,godsill2001relationship,aggarwal2019nanograv}.

-One model selection technique that is currently infeasible for production-level PTA analyses on large arrays ($\gtrsim 30$~pulsars) is nested sampling, for which one analyzes each model separately to compute the Bayesian evidence \citep{skilling2004nested,2021arXiv210109675B}).
-The algorithm evaluates the likelihood of a set of points within the prior volume.
-Each iteration selects new points with a likelihood greater than the least likely points in the prior volume to slowly climb up the likelihood surface and integrate the evidence as it goes.
-Nested sampling is computationally expensive and cannot be realistically computed with the full PTA likelihood given the combination of parameter dimensionality and slow evaluation time.
-However, our new techniques now make spectral model selection via nested sampling feasible.
+One model selection technique that is currently impractical for production-level PTA analyses on large arrays ($\gtrsim 40$~pulsars) is nested sampling, for which one analyzes each model separately to compute the Bayesian evidence \citep{skilling2004nested,2021arXiv210109675B}).
+Nested sampling is computationally expensive and cannot be realistically used with the full PTA likelihood given the combination of parameter dimensionality and slow evaluation time for larger arrays.
+In the PTA literature, nested sampling has been used before, but only for a small collection of pulsars \citep{chen2021common}.
+Our new techniques now make spectral model selection via nested sampling feasible for larger PTAs.